 Apple also uses voice isolation using machine learning and a wide spectrum to bring in more ambient sounds so sound changes according to your surroundings.
-So facetime now has three modes the normal standard mode, the voice isolation mode for less background noise, and wide-spectrum for sharing the same vibe.
+So facetime now has three modes the normal standard mode, the voice isolation mode for less background noise, and a wide spectrum for sharing the same vibe.

 But there are two big inclusions in Facetime, SharePlay and Facetime Events.
 Both will take your multimedia experience to another level.